chapel-lang/sphinxcontrib-chapeldomain/doc-test/functions.rst

 .. function:: takeAType(type someType)

-    Takes a generic type of some sort... see also :chpl:func:`returnRef`.
+    Takes a generic type of some sort... see also :chpl:proc:`returnRef`.

     :arg type someType: the generic type
     :returns: new instance of someType

 .. function:: returnRef() ref

     Returns reference to some value.
-See also :chpl:func:`takeAType`.
+See also :chpl:proc:`takeAType`.

     :returns: reference to known value
     :rtype: MyType

 .. function:: sendMessage(sender, recipient, message_body, [priority=1])

-    Send a message to a recipient. ... :chpl:func:`sendMessageFullyTyped` ...
+    Send a message to a recipient. ... :chpl:proc:`sendMessageFullyTyped` ...

     :arg string sender: The person sending the message
     :arg string recipient: The recipient of the message